-Singosari temple is located in the village Candirenggo, Singosari, Malang.
-The Singosari temple was discovered in the early 18th century as the temple tower of the Dutch.
+Singosari is another Hindus temple in East Java and it is located in Candirenggo village, Malang.
+The temple was discovered early in the 18th century as the temple tower of the Dutch.
 Giving this name because of its shape resembling a tower.
-Have also been given the name of the temple Cella by an archaeologist from Europe, by referring to the four walls of the gap found in the body.
-According to information from the W. Van Schmid who at the time visited this temple in 1856, he gave the name of the temple Dome.
-Eventually the name was until now used Singosari Temple, some locals refer to as the temple because it is located in the village of Candirenggo.
+It has been given the name of Celah temple by an archaeologist from Europe.
+It was by referring to the 4 walls of the gap found in the temple’s body.
+According to information from W. Van Schmid, who visited this temple in 1856 and he gave the name of Dome to the temple.
+Eventually, that name is still used as Singosari temple, but some locals refer to the temple because it was located in Candirenggo village.

-The building of Singosari Temple has two levels.
-Temple room should be in the body of the temple, but the temple of Singosari at the foot of it.
-The chamber was initially to have statues inside the statues of Durga Mahisasuramardhini, on the east side of the room contains a statue of Ganesha and on the south statue Resi Master known as priest Agastya.
-However, now only a statue of Rishi Agastya alone, while the other statue has been brought to Leiden, Netherlands.
-The reason why the statue of sage Agastya was not brought to the Netherlands, and is due to the damaged condition severe enough, so it was not deemed worthy to be taken as a gift to the ruler the Netherlands at the time.
+The building of the Singosari temple has 2 levels.
+The Temple room should be in the body of the temple, but at Singosari temple is on the foot part.
+The chamber was initially to have statues inside, like Durga Mahisasuramardhini, on the east side contains a statue of Ganesha, and on the south statue master known as the priest of Agastya.
+However, now only the Agastya statue is available, while the others have been brought in to Leiden, Netherlands.
+The reason why the Agastya statue was not brought to the Netherlands, caused it was damaged condition severe enough.
+So, it was not deemed worthy to be taken as a gift to the Queen of the Netherlands at the last time.